Phytonutrients – Healthy Eating

-Flavanoids increase the level of potent anti oxidants reducing inflammation.
-Research shows that curcumin, a flavanoid found in turmeric, inhibits the expression of Cyclooxygenase-2 (COX-2), which is significantly involved in the acute inflammation that follows UVB exposure.
+Flavanoids increase the level of potent antioxidants reducing inflammation.
+Research shows that curcumin, a flavonoid found in turmeric, inhibits the expression of Cyclooxygenase-2 (COX-2), which is significantly involved in the acute inflammation that follows UVB exposure.
 It also inhibits proliferation and induces apoptosis of human melanoma cells.
-Flavanoids are found in many everyday foods, such as oranges and lemons (citrus fruits), all types of berries, red onions, tea (especially green tea), red wine and dark chocolate ( 70% cocoa).
+Flavonoids are found in many everyday foods, such as oranges and lemons (citrus fruits), all types of berries, red onions, tea (especially green tea), red wine and dark chocolate ( 70% cocoa).

 A study lead by at the University of Nottingham UK found that people who had a significant fruit and vegetables per day have a more golden skin tone, due to the carotenoid intake from these foods.
 The team found that “given the choice between skin colour caused by suntan and skin colour caused by carotenoids, people preferred the carotenoid skin colour”.
 Supplements are available which provide concentrated carotenoids for the specific purpose of promoting melanin production to give the skin a naturally tanned colour.

-Certain skincare brands incorporate phytonutrient compounds into their formulations to provide a range of therapeutic actions, for example retinoids are commonly used to increase skin cell turnover and address disorders such as psoriasis, acne and photoageing.
+Certain skincare brands incorporate phytonutrient compounds into their formulations to provide a range of therapeutic actions.
+For example, retinoids are commonly used to increase skin cell turnover and address disorders such as psoriasis, acne and photoaging.

 When the skin’s dermis does not function correctly the collagen and elastin fibres becoming harder, thicker, and start to bind together.
-This causes cross-linked fibers causing wrinkles, skin sagging, and causes those regular expression lines to become permanently etched.
-When your collagen and elastin fibres are healthy, such expression lines are much more likely to disappear once you moved your facial muscles in a different way.
+This causes cross-linked fibres causing wrinkles, skin sagging and causes those regular expression lines to become permanently etched.
+When your collagen and elastin fibres are healthy, such expression lines are much more likely to disappear once you move your facial muscles in a different way.

-The enzymes that metabolize collagen are encouraged by free radicals, so it is therefore preferable to consume adequate levels of antioxidants in order to discourage proliferation of these enzymes given the importance of collagen in maintaining skin structure and volume.
+The enzymes that metabolize collagen are encouraged by free radicals, so it is, therefore, preferable to consume adequate levels of antioxidants in order to discourage the proliferation of these enzymes given the importance of collagen in maintaining skin structure and volume.

-By regularly consuming a wide variety of fruit and vegetables,we are increasing phytonutrients intake, however it is hard to guarantee the levels of nutrients one can consume though diet alone.
+By regularly consuming a wide variety of fruit and vegetables, we are increasing phytonutrients intake, however, it is hard to guarantee the levels of nutrients one can consume through diet alone.

-As with many nutrients, the levels of phytonutrients can decline as a plant ages, it is therefore advisable to consume the freshest possible food.
+As with many nutrients, the levels of phytonutrients can decline as plant ages, it is, therefore, advisable to consume the freshest possible food.
 Organic fruit and vegetables have been shown to contain higher levels of phytonutrients, believed to be due to a longer growing time giving the plants more time to develop these compounds.

 Phytochemicals in fresh plant foods are typically reduced or destroyed altogether by modern processing techniques, including cooking, so eating raw or steamed vegetables is preferable.
 Interestingly, the reverse is true with lycopene, a phytonutrient present in tomatoes, which becomes more bioavailable after having been heated.